Alexandre Villaplane: Criminal career

 At the beginning of World War II, Villaplane became involved in the Parisian black market and in racketeering the local Jewish population.
-He was sentenced to two months imprisonment for possession of stolen goods in 1940.
+He was sentenced in 1940 to two months imprisonment for possession of stolen goods.
 Through his criminal background, he came to the attention of the French Carlingue, an organisation formed by the German Reich Security Main Office to conduct counter-insurgency operations against the French Resistance.
 The group, which was made up of collaborating criminals, was known colloquially as the French Gestapo.
 It was jointly run by two Parisian gangsters, Henri Lafont and Pierre Bonny.
-Members utilised their criminal expertise and networks working for the Nazi security services in occupied France and Vichy.
-Villaplane specialised in the racketeering of gold merchants.
+Members utilised their criminal expertise and networks for the Nazi security services in occupied France and Vichy.
+Villaplane specialised in racketeering gold merchants.

-In 1942, he left Paris for Toulouse to escape the Germans he had been trying to flee.
+In 1942, he left Paris for Toulouse to escape the Germans.
 His former teammate Louis Cazal obtained new identity papers for him and he returned to Paris.
-He was arrested by the SS in 1943 for the theft of a quantity of precious stones and imprisoned at the Compiègne camp, although Lafont succeeded in obtaining his release.
+He was arrested by the SS in 1943 for the theft of a quantity of precious stones and imprisoned at the Compiègne camp; Lafont succeeded in obtaining his release.

-Villaplane then became Bonny's chauffeur and then, in 1944, head of one of the five sections of the North African Brigade, a criminal organisation made up of North African immigrants who collaborated with the Nazis through anti-Resistance activities.
+Villaplane then became Bonny's chauffeur and then, in 1944, head of one of the five sections of the North African Brigade, a criminal organization made up of North African immigrants who collaborated with the Nazis through anti-Resistance activities.
 The fierce character of his recruits earned him the unflattering nickname of "SS Mohammed".
 He obtained both the rank and uniform of an SS-Untersturmführer.
 His section was put in charge of finding Resistance members and their supporters in the region of Périgueux in the month of March 1944, and then in the region of Eymet in the following month.
-It was in Eymet that he negotiated for the lives of hostages for money.
-On 11 June 1944, the day following the massacre at Oradour-sur-Glane, his squad had 52 people executed in Mussidan.
+It was in Eymet that he negotiated for the lives of over 50 hostages for money.
+On 11 June 1944, the day following the massacre at Oradour-sur-Glane, his squad had 52 people executed in Mussidan, with claims that Villaplane himself was also involved with the shootings at hand.

 Execution

 He was sentenced to death on 1 December 1944 for his direct involvement in at least 10 killings.
-He was executed by firing squad on 27 December 1944 at the Fort de Montrouge, Arcueil.
+He was executed by firing squad on 27 December 1944 at the Fort de Montrouge, Arcueil, three days after his 40th birthday.
+His execution was alongside corrupt policeman Pierre Bonny and career criminal Henri Lafont.